 Alec Rovensky — information & contact

-Alec is an architectural designer at Jenny Peysin Architecture, a Ukrainian-led design firm based in Greenpoint, Brooklyn.
+Alec has worked as an architectural designer at Jenny Peysin Architecture, a Ukrainian-led design firm based in Greenpoint, Brooklyn.
 He is a member of the Next Generation Council at Madame Architect, a digital publication.
-He has previously worked as an office manager at the Renée Crown Honors Office and as an engineering aide at the World Trade Center site with the Port Authority of NY & NJ.
+Previously, he has worked as an office co-manager at the Renée Crown Honors Office and as an engineering aide at the World Trade Center site with the Port Authority of NY & NJ.

 He holds a Bachelor of Architecture Degree from the Syracuse University School of Architecture.
 In 2021, he completed his senior thesis titled Terra Dispositions, which received a citation in thesis design excellence and was awarded a research grant.

 In May 2021, Alec organized an exhibition in a vacant storefront in Downtown Syracuse titled Dissimulating and Disheveling Matter which showcased his thesis work among other students in his advisory group.
 The same year he organized From the Archive // For the Archive, a poster contest and exhibition that sought to reflect on 33 years of remembrance of the victims of Pan-Am Flight 103.
 Previously, Alec has exhibited work at the Migration Museum in London, the Climates of Resistance Showcase, the Smart Cities Expo in Syracuse and at the School of Architecture in Florence.